lauramayfox/designfox/README.md

 ### Media

 - Royalty free images from [Unsplash](https://unsplash.com/) & [Pexels](https://pexels.com/)
-- Site logo & favicon designed and made by me
+- Site logo, hero image and favicon designed and made by me
-- The mockup image at the beginning of this file was created using [Am I Responsive](http://ami.responsivedesign.is/).
 - Text sections derived from [OpenAI](https://openai.com/dall-e-2).

 ### Acknowledgements

+I wish to thank Code Institute staff, with special mention to the Student Care Team who have been extremely helpful during my time on this course.
+It's been a rollercoaster of a year, a year which I decided to challenge myself to jump completely out of my comfort zone to take on this course.
+I also with to thank my mentor Excellence for his guidance during this final project, and the previous ones along the way.